2dukes/PROJ_SSI_2122/secret-key-encryption/secret-key-encryption-lab.md

 print(r2.hex())
 ```

-This script grabs the logic explained before and in the `MSG` variable holds our bet, which is "Yes".
+This script grabs the logic explained before and the `MSG` variable holds our bet, which is "Yes".
 In variable `IV_1` holds the IV that Bob used when ciphering his message.
 In variable `IV_2` it holds the next IV.
 What the script does, is the aforementioned operation: `"Yes"` ⊕ `IV_1` ⊕ `IV_2` and outputs it in hexadecimal format.
-Note that the `MSG` has to be padded to have a size of 16 bytes, as we're using a AES block cipher.
+Note that the `MSG` has to be padded to have a size of 16 bytes, as we're using an AES block cipher.
 So, when the oracle's output is the following:

 ```
 ┌──(kali㉿kali)-[~]